rekalogika/rekalogika.dev/docs/mapper/02-object.md

 assign the result to the `name` property of the `UserDto` object, as specified in the 'property' argument of the `AsPropertyMapper` attribute.

-If you have many properties to manually map, you can also do the following
+### Shorthand Using `AsPropertyMapper` Attached to the Class

-shorthand:
+If you have many properties to manually map, you can put the `AsPropertyMapper` attribute on the class, and it will apply to all methods in the class.
+Example:

 ```php
 use Rekalogika\Mapper\PropertyMapper\AsPropertyMapper;